jdombrowski-mitre/dioptra/docs/source/dev-guide/contributing-build-dev-images.rst

       mv docker-compose.yml.backup docker-compose.yml

-8. Navigate back to the root directory of the to the root directory of the project codebase.
+8. Navigate back to the root directory of the project codebase.

    .. code-block:: sh